Where is the RCRA Generator Improvements Rule in Effect?

 will incorporate the GIR into its state regulations as part of an ongoing rulemaking project titled FedReg6

 , which also includes the Hazardous Waste Pharmaceuticals Rule, revisions to the Definition of Solid Waste (DSW), and relaxed management standards for waste airbags.

 and Rhode Island

-are working through some state-specific issues with EPA before adopting the updated RCRA rules.
-Both states plan to adopt the GIR in the future.
+are working through state-specific issues with EPA before adopting the updated RCRA rules.
+Both states plan to adopt at least the mandatory provisions.

 . is responding to public comments submitted on a proposal to incorporate-by-reference the revised hazardous waste regulations.
 The public comment period closed in March 2022.